C++ string handling: Copy on Write

 This caused implementations, first MSVC and later GCC, to move away from copy-on-write.
 The optimization was finally disallowed in C++11.

+Most implementations now do small string optimization (SSO), where strings less than 16 (or 23) bytes long are stored in the string object and no buffer is allocated.
+This is significantly faster than reference counting as many strings are this small, and buffer allocation is extremely expensive compared to copying local blocks of memory.

 String views

-Unlike in other languages, such as Java java.lang.String, C# System.String, or Rust std::string::String, C++ strings are always mutable, as quoted null-terminated string constants served most of the purpose of a non-mutable class.
+Unlike in other languages, such as Java java.lang.String or C# System.String, C++ strings are always mutable, as quoted null-terminated string constants served most of the purpose of a non-mutable class.
 C++ requires that the following code make a copy of the string, this is quite slow compared to passing a pointer, even if copy on write reference counts are used.